JonBarenboim/mugqic_pipelines/bfx/report/EpiSeq.annotate_regions.md

-### Anotate Regions
+### Annotate Regions
 The output tables for each contrast specified in the design configuration file can be found below.
-The R library packages used in this step is [Bumphunter]([@bumphunter]).
+The R library packages used in this step is [Bumphunter] [@bumphunter].

 | Contrast | Download |
 | -------- | -------- |